 Many app startups make the mistake of thinking that an idea of an app that makes money is enough to attract investors.
 Loan officers and venture investors want to see more than just a good app idea.
 They want to know that you will be able to bring it to life.
 More importantly, they’ll want to make sure that no one else has already implemented the idea in their business.

 App startup needs to satisfy their users above anyone else.
-This means creating a great mobile application or service that users will enjoy.
+This means creating a great application or service that users will enjoy and that has a high mobile app engagement.
 The problem is that startup business owners get too preoccupied with raising funds at the beginning of their venture.
 They don’t focus enough on making a fabulous product that is going to attract more users.
-If you want to build a successful mobile app that makes money, you need to first put together a skilled team.
+If you want to build an app that makes money, you need to put together a skilled team.
 You should also have a detailed business plan and the right opportunity in the market to succeed.
-If you can do all this, then investors will be more likely to give you a loan to further develop your startup app.
+If you can do all this, then investors will be more likely to invest in your startup app.

 It is always going to be rough at the beginning of creating an app.
 You may think you’ve created the right product and found the perfect market for it.
 However, you will never know for sure if you have until you see the results for yourself.
 Even the smartest startup entrepreneurs have made mistakes before.